 Return value

-The function returns a string representing the formatted date.
+A string representing the formatted date.

 Format codes